-The Violence against Women Act of 2013 (VAWA) provides special protections for victims of domestic violence, dating violence, sexual assault and stalking who are applying for or receiving assistance under the housing choice voucher (HCV) program.
+The Violence against Women Act of 2013 (VAWA) provides special protections for victims of domestic violence, dating violence, sexual assault, and stalking, and human trafficking who are applying for or receiving assistance under the housing choice voucher (HCV) program.
 If your state or local laws provide greater protection for such victims, those laws apply in conjunction with VAWA.